Skip to Content

 Soil Tests | A Complete Guide for Home Gardeners

-There is a significant amount of misleading and antiquated data about soil tests all over the internet.
-Hence, thorough scrutiny is needed before placing your trust in any YouTube video or blog post concerning this topic.
+There is a significant amount of inaccurate and obsolete information about soil tests being shared on the internet.
+It is therefore essential to thoroughly evaluate any YouTube videos or blog posts before using them as a resource for this topic.

 But soil tests are essential if you want to understand the health of your garden.
 The problems that we see with the naked eye tell us that something isn’t right below the ground.
 Soil tests will get us to the root of our problems.
 This means we can treat causes rather than symptoms of stressed plants.